Watch a full video tutorial from start to finish on how to make an ombre glitter epoxy tumbler.

 - Mix A and B solution of epoxy thoroughly, should take a few minutes.

 - Tumbler should be on a hand turner or cup turner.
 Apply epoxy, smoothing it up and down the tumbler while you rotate it slowly.
-See videos in post for full instructions.

 - Continue rotating for 4-6 hours depending on temperature.
 Remove tape 45 minutes into rotating.
 Set timer so you don't forget!